ros-navigation/docs.nav2.org/setup_guides/transformation/setup_transforms.rst

 Static Transform Publisher Demo
 *******************************

-.. warning:: If you are new to ROS2 or do not have a working environment yet, then please take some time to properly setup your machine using the resources in the official `ROS2 Installation Documentation <https://index.ros.org/doc/ros2/Installation/>`__
+.. warning:: If you are new to ROS 2 or do not have a working environment yet, then please take some time to properly setup your machine using the resources in the official `ROS 2 Installation Documentation <https://docs.ros.org/en/rolling/Installation.html>`__

 Now let's try publishing a very simple transform using the static_transform_publisher tool provided by TF2.
 We will be publishing a transformation from the link ``base_link`` to the link ``base_laser`` with a translation of (x: 0.1m, y: 0.0m, z: 0.2m).
 Note that we will be building the transform from the diagram earlier in this tutorial.